This post may contain affiliate sales links. Please read my disclosure policy.

 The cooking times will vary based on the temperature you’re cooking your prime rib to.
 Most experts will say cut of meat is too nice to cook to well done.
 Most people cook theirs to rare or medium-rare.
 I prefer all my Prime Rib Roasts and beef steaks to be cooked to medium, but it’s all personal preference.

-Depending on personal preference, you can serve your Prime Rib with or without gravy!
-Prime Rib is certainly tender and flavorful enough to not require gravy, but certainly makes a delicious addition.
-Here’s how to make a quick gravy:
+Depending on personal preference, you can serve your Prime Rib with or without Au Jus!
+Prime Rib is certainly tender and flavorful enough to not require any sauce, but certainly makes a delicious addition.
+Here’s how to make a quick au jus:

-- Remove the fat from the drippings by pouring into a fat separator cup.
+Remove the fat from the drippings by pouring into a fat separator cup.
 I own this one and it works perfectly.
-Add enough beef consomme to equal 1 1/2 cups.
+Add enough beef consomme or beef stock to equal 1 1/2 cups.
 If you have enough drippings, no need to add the beef consomme.
 Don’t have enough beef drippings?
 Make up the difference using beef consomme.
+Simmer in a saucepan until desired thickness is achieved.
+Feel free to add Worcestershire Sauce or even Red Wine to the Au Jus for an extra kick of flavor!

 - Melt 1/4 cup butter into a medium saucepan.
 Alternately, you can use the skimmed beef fat drippings, or a combination of the two.